jazar01/GitSLO/README.md

 invitation to a webinar, ..., from a company or domain that I don't give explicit permission; the entire domain is getting blocked.

-My yet-to-be name utility will allow me to review my whitelist and blacklist and quickly check off on whether to block or allow just the sender or the entire domain.
+My yet-to-be-named utility will allow me to review my whitelist and blacklist and quickly check off on whether to block or allow just the sender or the entire domain.
 There will be some smarts to help quickly sort and optmize my lists, along with some helpful information to identify problems.
 Such as entries that are both allowed and blocked, and other clues that an entry deserves attention.